 Working with vector tilesets opens up a number of powerful features for building dynamic maps, including:

 - Dynamic styling.
-Using Mapbox GL JS or the Mapbox Android and iOS SDKs, you can adjust your map’s appearance dynamically, without having to download new tiles.
+Using Mapbox GL JS or the Mapbox Maps SDKs for Android and iOS, you can adjust your map’s appearance dynamically, without having to download new tiles.

 - Smooth interactions.
 Because all of your map data is loaded in the map client, you can re-render the map very quickly, enabling smooth zooming, tilt, and rotation.